 Talent switches off the instrument.

 Now, slowly open the lids of the reaction vessels to release any gases formed during digestion [1].
-Turn the vessels towards the fume hood [2].
+Turn the reaction vessels towards the fume hood [2].

-Talent slowly opens the lids of the vessels.
+Talent slowly opens the lids of the reaction vessels.

-Shot of the vessels being turned towards the fume hood.
+Shot of the reaction vessels being turned towards the fume hood.

 With a glass funnel, quantitatively transfer the digested sample into a clean 25-milliliter glass volumetric flask [1-TXT].
 Dilute the sample with ultrapure water up to the mark on the flask [2].

-Shot of the sample being transferred from the vessel into a 25 mL glass volumetric flask with the help of a glass funnel.
+Shot of the sample being transferred from the reaction vessel into a 25 mL glass volumetric flask with the help of a glass funnel.
 TXT: Rinse the glassware with ultrapure water

 Shot of ultrapure water being added up to the mark on the flask.